josh-psw/bcheck-helper/README.md

 # BCheck Helper
-*BCheck Helper* makes finding and importing BChecks scripts into Burp easier by loading them from a remote GitHub repository.
+*BCheck Helper* makes finding and importing BChecks scripts into Burp easier by loading them from a remote GitHub or local Git repository.

 Relevant BChecks can be found by searching for keywords or tags within the scripts.
 These can then be exported to the filesystem or copied to the clipboard to facilitate their import and subsequent